xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/Chapter 4 The Context.md

 Lex and Yacc files can be extended to handle the context sensitive information.
 For example, suppose we want to require that, in Simple, we require that variables be declared before they are referenced.
 Therefore the parser must be able to compare variable references with the variable declarations.

 One way to accomplish this is to construct a list of the variables during the parse of the declaration section and then check variable references against the those on the list.
-Such a list is called a symbol table.
+Such a list is called a *symbol table*.
 Symbol tables may be implemented using lists, trees, and hash-tables.

-We modify the Lex file to assign the global variable yylval to the identifier string since the information will be needed by the attribute grammar.
+We modify the Lex file to assign the global variable `yylval` to the identifier string since the information will be needed by the attribute grammar.

 ## The Symbol Table Module